lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ```
 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_20_0.png.jpg"
-   figcaption="Figure 6.
-Segmentation of the objects in the three original images using the Felzenszwalb's method." %}
+   caption="Segmentation of the objects in the three original images using the Felzenszwalb's method." %}

 Similar results are obtained with Felzenszwalb, with respect to the area of objects:
 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_20_1.png.jpg"
-   figcaption="Figure 7.
-Histograms of areas detected from objects in each scenario." %}
+   caption="Histograms of areas detected from objects in each scenario." %}

 ## BCCD Dataset